azogue/psychrochart/README.md

 - Tested against example tables from [http://www.engineeringtoolbox.com](http://www.engineeringtoolbox.com)
 - 100 % code coverage.

 \* The ranges of temperature, humidity and pressure where this library should provide good results are within the normal environments for people to live in.
-Don't use this library to do other type of thermodinamic calculations.
+Don't expect right results if doing other type of thermodynamic calculations.
+Over saturated water vapor states are not implemented.

 #### TODO list:

-- Labelling!
+- Fix Label rotations!
-- More customization (axes, labels, legends)
+- More customization (~axes~, ~labels~, legends)
 - **Overlay points**
 - Overlay directions (to show evolution in time)
-- Zone overlay
+- Zone overlay post plot
+- **Docs!**
 - contour plot overlay
-- **Docs!**
 - **Vectorize** all calc functions.
 - Profiling and optimizations with `numba` or `cython` if needed.